simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 If it hasn't, then double check the setup and fix any mistakes.

-## (Optional) Adding DomainKeys Identified Mail to Go Daddy
+## (Optional) Adding DomainKeys Identified Mail to GoDaddy

-Similar to SPF, setting up DKIM (DomainKeys Identified Mail) is highly recommended if you plan to send emails from your aliases.
+Similar to SPF, setting up DKIM (DomainKeys Identified Mail) policy for your domain is highly recommended if you plan to send emails from your aliases.

-In go daddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add DKIM to your domain:
+In GoDaddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add DKIM to your domain:

 - "Type" = CNAME
 - "Name" = `dkim._domainkey`